Quansight-Labs/uarray/README.md

   to see every stage in it's own output, although this uses a lot of screen space and will slow down your browser.
 - In the tests, if you er

+## Design FAQ

+Q: Why do we use classes for things like MoA or List instead of just functions>
+A: In an earlier iteration of this project, everything was just a function and we didn't have any classes that combined functionality.
+It started this way because it's simpler to understand how multi dispatching works on functions with arguments, instead of methods.
+However, conceptually we still had to think about the "types" of data, meaning what functions are allowed on them.
+Python represents this concept with classes, so we use them.
+Practically, it provides a bunch of benefits:

+- Allows better UX by using more of Python's syntax.
+We can override dunder methods to allow calling objects, getitem, or addition.
+This makes the usage less verbose and easier to read.
+- Allows namespacing related functionality under one roof.
+For example, Mathematics of Arrays defines a number of functions.
+We would like to be able to "work in this world", which is easy if all the methods are accessible from a `MoA` class.
+We can use modules for the same purpose, but I find it easier to deal with importing a class and using it's methods instead of importing a module.

 ## Development

 ```bash